-If we are found to have impermissibly promoted any of our current products and any current or future product candidates, we may become subject to significant liability and government fines.
+If we are found to have impermissibly promoted our current product or any future product, we may become subject to significant liability and government fines.
 The FDA and other agencies actively enforce the laws and regulations regarding product promotion, particularly those prohibiting the promotion of off-label uses, and a company that is found to have improperly promoted a product may be subject to significant sanctions.
 The federal government has levied large civil and criminal fines against companies for alleged improper promotion and has enjoined several companies from engaging in off-label promotion.
 The FDA has also requested that companies enter into consent decrees or permanent injunctions under which specified promotional conduct is changed or curtailed.